grahampugh/erase-install/README.md

     sudo bash erase-install.sh
     ```

-* Run the script with argument `--overwrite` to remove any existing macOS installer found in `/Applications` and download the latest production installer.
+* Run the script with argument `--overwrite` to remove any existing macOS installer found in `/Applications` or the working directory, and download the latest production installer.
 By default, this is stored in a DMG in the working directory of the `installinstallmacos.py` script.

     ```
     sudo bash erase-install.sh --overwrite
+    ```

+* Run the script with argument `--replace_invalid` to remove any existing macOS installer found in `/Applications` or the working directory that is older than the current system, and download the latest production installer.
+By default, this is stored in a DMG in the working directory of the `installinstallmacos.py` script.

+    ```
+    sudo bash erase-install.sh --replace_invalid
+    ```

+* Run the script with argument `--update` to remove any existing macOS installer found in `/Applications` and download the latest production installer, but only if the latest poduction installer is newer than the cached one.
+By default, this is stored in a DMG in the working directory of the `installinstallmacos.py` script.

+    ```
+    sudo bash erase-install.sh --update
     ```

 * Run the script with argument `--samebuild` to check for the installer which matches the current system macOS build (using `sw_vers`), rather than the latest production installer.
 This allows the reinstallation of a forked or beta version that is already installed on the system volume.